Why is it important to ensure the doors are sealing correctly?

 Are the doors adjusted properly?

 Once the refrigerator is properly level, front to back and side to side, the doors can be adjusted.
-Instructions on adjusting the doors on your refrigerator can be found in the Use and Care Guide or Installation Instructions.
+Instructions on adjusting the doors on your refrigerator can be found in the Owner's Manual or Installation Instructions.
 Doors that are properly aligned will help the doors properly seal and close.

 CLICK HERE to watch a video on how to adjust the doors - French Door Bottom Mount Refrigerator